HyperTesto/hypertesto.me/content/blog/hyper-wrapped-2023/index.en.md

 At least all this mess gave me a chance to try AlmaLinux (I loved it!) and learn the difference between 1:1 compatibility and ABI compatibility.

 ## HashiCorp vs OpenTofu
-It's been a hot summer, so hot that Red Hat was not the only one to add chaos to the open-source ecosystem: [HashiCorp changed](https://www.hashicorp.com/blog/hashicorp-adopts-business-source-license) the licensing of its open-source products from Mozilla Public License 2.0 (MPL 2.0) to Business Source License 1.1 (BUSL 1.1)](https://www.hashicorp.com/blog/hashicorp-adopts-business-source-license).
+It's been a hot summer, so hot that Red Hat was not the only one to add chaos to the open-source ecosystem: [HashiCorp changed the licensing of its open-source products from Mozilla Public License 2.0 (MPL 2.0) to Business Source License 1.1 (BUSL 1.1)](https://www.hashicorp.com/blog/hashicorp-adopts-business-source-license).

 As a response to it, the Linux Foundation forked Terraform (a software to write infrastructure as code) creating OpenTofu and [its manifesto](https://opentofu.org/manifesto).